 Zenger and Folkman decided that they would conduct a study focusing on two groups, a control group — U.S. executives — and a test group — European executives.

 The data was taken from a group of 2,310 respondents from 20 different countries with the most paid vacation days per year.
-Australia allotted an average of 28 paid vacation days a year per employee, while Sweden and Brazil allotted 41 days a year; the United States allotted an average of 10 paid vacation days a year.
+Australia allotted an average of 28 paid vacation days a year per employee, while Sweden and Brazil allotted 41 days a year; the United States allotted an average of 10 paid vacation days

 The study was designed to gauge how different amounts of vacation times might affect attitudes toward productivity.
 Zenger and Folkman required the different groups of respondents to complete an assessment that determined whether they preferred working at a fast pace or a slow pace.
 Zenger and Folkman were testing for three differences in the group: speed, focus quality and impatience.